Fast coherent control of an NV- spin ensemble using a KTaO3 dielectric resonator at cryogenic temperatures: Appendix

 \subsection{\Bone conversion factor}

-To calculate a fair estimate for the microwave power to \Bone conversion factor $C_{\rm P}$, we have taken into account the four possible orientations of the NV\textsuperscript{-} axes, the microwave line loss, insertion loss of the various microwave components used, as well the power reflected from the coaxial looped antenna.
-Our microwave losses, including insertion losses, reflection as well as the amplifier gain are quantified in Supplementary Table \ref{tab:mw_loss}.
+To calculate a fair estimate for the microwave power to \Bone conversion factor $C_{\rm P}$, we have taken into account the four possible orientations of the NV\textsuperscript{-} axes, the microwave line loss, insertion loss of the various microwave components used, as well the power reflected from the coaxial loop coupler.
+Our microwave losses, including insertion losses, reflection as well as the amplifier gain are quantified in Table \ref{tab:mw_loss}.

+There is some microwave power that is reflected from the loop coupler.
+We can compensate for this reflected power from the loop coupler by measuring the S\textsubscript{11} (dB) parameter using the VNA.
+The appropriate `gain' $G_{\rm c}$ in dB is given by

+and represents the transmission loss.
+This value is simply added to the microwave line gains and losses shown in Table~\ref{tab:mw_loss} (excluding the reflection loss).
+This value can also be used to compensate the measured Rabi frequencies, due to changes in reflection loss as a result of changed coupling positions of the dielectric resonator to the loop coupler.

 The \Bone field is known to be strongly oriented in the $[100]$ direction.
 An approximation can be made that all four \nv orientations thus experience the \Bone field at the same angle, corresponding to roughly $\alpha = 54.7^{\circ}$.
-Since only the perpendicular component of the total \Bone field is driving the spins, we can estimate the total \Bone vector magnitude as \Bone $=$ $\frac{\sqrt{2}}{sin(\alpha)}\textit{B}_{1\perp}$ \cite{Eisenach2018}.
-The theoretical Rabi frequency must of course be calculated by taking into account the $B_{1}$ magnitude given by the rotating wave approximation.
-This is given as $\Omega_{R} = \frac{\gamma_{e}B_{1}}{\sqrt{2}}$ for a spin 1 system.
+The measured Rabi frequency is given by the relationship $\Omega_{R} = \frac{1}{\sqrt{2}}\gamma_{e}B_{1\perp}$, where $B_{1\perp}$ is the perpendicular (to the NV\textsuperscript{-} axes) component of the total $B_1$ field driving the spins.
+The total \Bone magnitude is thus given as $B_1 = \frac{B_{1\perp}}{\sin{\alpha}}$\cite{Eisenach2018}.

-Further, we can compensate for the reflected power from the antenna by measuring the S\textsubscript{11} (dB) parameter using the VNA.
-The appropriate compensated `gain' $G_{\rm c}$ in dB is given in Supplementary Eq.~\ref{eq:compensation}.